astuto-ai/onelens-backend-python-client/docs/OrganizationsApi.md

 Enable Organization

-An API endpoint that retrieves organization with organization IDs.
+An API endpoint to update organisation status to enable.

 ### Example